Cambridge-Hands-On-Science/Experiments/Experiments/Medicine/Dissecting sheep's eyeballs.md

 Consumables:
 - Sheep's Eyeballs, ordered from Blades (~25 required for CBS)
 - Non-latex gloves
-- Yellow clinical waste bags/other disposal system as appropriate and agreed with Zoology staff
+- Yellow clinical waste bags/other disposal system as appropriate and agreed with Chemistry staff

 <br/>